- Installation

 $resetCode = $customer->resetPassword();

-method, you can send a password reset email to the customer.
+Using the mailSendResetPasswordRequest method, you can send a password reset email to the customer.

 $customer->mailSendResetPasswordRequest([